-Battered woman syndrome, or battered person syndrome, is a psychological condition that can develop when a person experiences abuse, usually at the hands of an intimate partner.
+Intimate partner violence — previously known as battered woman syndrome, or battered person syndrome — is a psychological condition that can develop when a person experiences abuse, usually at the hands of an intimate partner.

 People who find themselves in an abusive relationship often do not feel safe or happy.
 However, they may feel unable to leave for many reasons.
 These include fear and a belief that they are the cause of the abuse.

-Abuse can affect people of any gender, age, social class, or education.
-The Centers for Disease Control and Prevention (CDC) refer to the type of abuse that occurs within a relationship as intimate partner violence (IPV).
+Abuse can affect people of any gender, sex, age, social class, or education.
+The

-The CDC note that an intimate partner relationship can take many forms.
-It includes — but is not limited to — spouses, people who are dating, sexual partners, and people who do not have a sexual relationship.
+The CDC notes that an intimate partner relationship can take many forms.
+It includes — but is not limited to — current or former partners, spouses, people who are dating, sexual partners, and people who do not have a sexual relationship.
 Relationships may be heterosexual or same-sex.

 According to the National Coalition Against Domestic Violence (NCADV), 1 in 4 women and 1 in 9 men in the United States experience violence from an intimate partner.
 Around 15% of all violent crimes involve an intimate partner.